Rock Radio Scrapbook

-It was Canadian, but sounded American.
-It gave out time checks for BOTH Windsor and Detroit.
-CKLW, the Big 8, was one of the most influential Top 40 stations for both Canada and the U.S. at the same time.
+It was Canadian, but sounded American - and folks on both sides of the border loved it.
+CKLW, the Big 8, was one of the most influential and popular Top 40 stations for both Canada and the U.S. at the same time.

-While it had already been playing hit music, CKLW really rose to the fore when it adopted the "Drake" format as the Big 8 in March of 1967.
+While it had already been playing hit music, CKLW really rose to the fore when it adopted the Drake format as the Big 8 in 1967.
 Paul Drew came up from WQXI Atlanta to assume the reins of program director.
 He was a perfect choice being both a Michigan native and former neighbour of Bill Drake in Georgia.

-Thanks to several dedicated collectors, we are able to showcase the great sound of CKLW through the years, from the pre-Big 8 years to just before the end of 'CK's Top 40 era in 1984.
+Thanks to several dedicated collectors - including CKLW superfan Tom Howard - we are able to showcase the great sound of CKLW through the years, from the pre-Big 8 years to just before the end of 'CK's Top 40 era in 1984.

 Listen, and enjoy!